CNES/S1Tiling/docs/files.rst

    orthorectified for producing several intersecting S2 tiles.

 .. note::
-   These temporary files will be produced only if :program:`S1Processor` is executed with ``--cache-before-ortho`` option.
+   These temporary files will be produced only if :ref:`S1Processor` is executed with :option:`--cache-before-ortho <S1Processor --cache-before-ortho>` option.
 In that case, the processing will no longer be done in memory and orthoready files will be produced.
 You would also have to explicitly clean these temporary files.

 .. _orthorectified-files: